Influence of the vessel wall geometry on the wall-induced migration of red blood cells: Introduction

-In this work, we followed the approach used in previous studies \cite{Wangetal2009,ShiEtAl2012} develop a two-dimensional computational model to study the effect of the ESL on the wall-induced migration of RBCs and in particular the formation of the CFL during sepsis.
-To understand the role of the ESL structure in the motion of the RBC near the layer under pathological conditions, we developed two models that capture the ESL at different levels of resolution.
-In the first model, the topography of the ESL is coarse-grained into a smooth wave (Fig.~\ref{fig:ModelSetUp}A), whereas in the second model, the brush-like structure of the ESL is represented explicitly (Fig.~\ref{fig:ModelSetUp}B).
+While a number of models and numerical methods have been used to study the effect of ESL on blood flow and motion of RBCs, how it affects the wall-induced migration of RBCs and the formation of CFL via changing the vessel wall geometry remains unclear.
+In this work, we followed the approach used in previous studies \cite{Wangetal2009,ShiEtAl2012} to develop a two-dimensional computational model to study the effect of the vessel wall geometry associated with changes in the ESL on the wall-induced migration of RBCs and in particular the formation of CFL during sepsis.
+Our computational model differs other existing models in two ways: (1) interaction among blood flow, RBCs, and vessel wall is coupled using an immersed boundary method~\cite{Peskin2002} and (2) permeability of the vessel wall associated with the ESL is imposed through Darcy's law~\cite{KimPeskin2006}.
+The computational model used here offers the flexibility of handling complex vessel wall geometries, which is beneficial for incorporating experimental data.
+To understand the influence of the vessel wall geometry on the motion of the RBC near the wall under different ESL conditions, we developed two models that capture the geometry of the wall at different levels of resolution.
+In the macroscopic ESL model, the topography of the wall is coarse-grained into a smooth wave (Fig~\ref{fig:ModelSetUp}A), whereas in the microscopic ESL model, the brush-like structure of the ESL is applied to represent the wall geometry explicitly (Fig~\ref{fig:ModelSetUp}B).
 An open source code repository containing MATLAB code used for the simulations may be found at \url{https://github.com/phzhang0616/RBC-ESL_IB_Simulation.git}.
+In Appendix C in \nameref{app:S1} we demonstrate the validity of our model by examining two scenarios corresponding to impermeable ESL layers and permeable layers in \cite{HariprasadSecomb2012} and compare our results to those reported in \cite{HariprasadSecomb2012}.